gboudreau/ws-api-php/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: To provide simple guidance when the user issue might contain sensitive information.
+about: Please always use this template.
+It provides some guidance about anonymizing sensitive information.
 title: ''
 labels: ''
 assignees: ''